 The Rock-Runner has long been my favorite bouncer because it has a 10” stainless steel wire feeler that glides over bottom debris and allows for good sensitivity to help in detecting bottom composition and those all-important areas where bottom composition changes.
 Bottom transitions can often be key spots for locating mid- to deep-water walleyes and a quality bouncer can help identify those areas.

 Not only do these blades fish well at various speeds, but they are offered in a dozen different color patterns and in two sizes to meet most any fishing situation encountered.
-They are available in traditional bright color patterns like parakeet and sunrise, but also come in clear blades with colored tips that do a create job in some of the very clear, zebra mussel-infested waters today’s anglers face.
+They are available in traditional bright color patterns like parakeet and sunrise but also come in clear blades with colored tips that do a create job in some of the very clear, zebra mussel-infested waters today’s anglers face.

 Heavy bottom bouncer presentations fish well on baitcasting rods and reels spooled with a mid-weight monofilament or even braided line.
-I’ve been fishing the Lew’s Mach II SLP baitcast rod and reel combos lately for much of my bouncer fishing and have been very impressed.
+I’ve been fishing the Lew’s Mach II SLP baitcasting rod and reel combos lately for much of my bouncer fishing and have been very impressed.
 These are lightweight, sensitive combos that are also available in a price range many anglers can afford.
-I spool with 20-pound XTCB-8 braided line as low-stretch braid adds to the rig’s sensitivity as well.
+I spool with 20-pound XTCB-8 braided line as a low-stretch braid adds to the rig’s sensitivity as well.

 Adding to the catch will be the obvious goal of anglers fishing this September.
 While jigs and minnows start to produce walleyes now, bottom bouncers, spinners, and crawlers should still be part of your angling arsenal now too.
 Tying on a bouncer, tipping it with a crawler, and covering some water is, in fact, often a great way to put some walleye gold in your boat right now!